 Picture: Adrian Sherratt

-NOON Icon: Raynor Winn, author of The Salt Path
+Raynor Winn, The Salt Path & the Observer scandal

 The Salt Path by Raynor Winn book cover

-The book went on to become a Sunday Times bestseller and then an international bestseller, with rights sold in 17 languages.
+The Salt Path, written when Raynor was 55 years old, went on to become a Sunday Times bestseller and then an international bestseller, with rights sold in 17 languages.
 It won the Society of Literature prize, and was shortlisted for the Costa Biography Award, The Wainwright Prize and Edward Stanford Travel Writing Award.
 But mostly it won them their life back.

 The idea for The Salt Path came out of a split-second decision she made that afternoon as they faced the reality of losing their family home of 20 years.
 Poking out from one of the many packing cases strewn across the floor was a travel book, written but a man who had walked the entire South Coast Path with his dog.
 For Raynor, it suddenly seemed the most obvious thing to do – to fill a rucksack, follow a line on a map and walk the South Coast Path.